bastiencyr/rest/python/Readme.md

 export FLASK_APP=main.py
 flask run
 ```
 At this point, you can fetch the root api at http://127.0.0.1:5000.
+Flask run the server on port 5000 by default.
 You should see a single record:

 ```
 {